-- Grinstein Amir and Kronrod Ann (2016).
+- Grinstein, Amir, and Ann Kronrod.
 “Spare the Rod and Spoil the Child?
-How Praising, Scolding, and Assertiveness can Encourage Desired Behaviors,” Journal of Marketing Research, 53(3), 433-441.
+How Praising, Scolding, and Assertiveness Can Encourage Desired Behaviors.”
+Journal of Marketing Research 53, no.3 (2016): 433-441.

 - “The Socially Responsible Marketing Manager”, Informs Marketing Science, Philadelphia, June 2018 (presenter and author).

 - “Embrace the Debate: The Interplay between Goal Setting and Reduced Consumption when Information Conflicts”, TIBER conference, Tilburg University, The Netherlands, August 2017 (presenter and author).